 Roots are rhizomes that end in oval reddish brown tubers.
 The tubers distinguish Jerusalem artichoke from sunflowers, which have none.

 After the plants die over the winter, their stems are woody.
-I’d think it’s possible they could be broken down into small pieces and used for kindling.
+Perhaps they could be broken down into small pieces and used for kindling.

-A few seed companies sell Jerusalem artichoke tubers for planting, such as Johnny’s Selected Seeds, though they may not ship until fall for fall planting.
+A few seed companies sell Jerusalem artichoke tubers for planting, though they may not ship until fall for fall planting.
 You may also find it in a local grocery store, sometimes referred to as Sunchokes.

 Check out this video demonstrating one man’s experience harvesting Jerusalem artichoke tubers.